zephyrproject-rtos/zephyr/doc/porting/board_porting.rst

 - ``def_int``, ``def_hex``, and ``def_string`` keywords, which are analogous to
   ``def_bool``.
 These set the type and add a ``default`` at the same time.

 Old Zephyr Kconfig behavior for defaults
 ========================================

 Prior to early August 2018 (during development of Zephyr 1.13), Zephyr used a custom patch that made Kconfig prefer the last ``default`` with a satisfied condition, instead of the first one.
+This patch has been removed.

 Consider this example: